What distinguishes Oxbridge Academic Programs from other study abroad programs?

 Will students be covered under parents’ medical insurance while abroad?

-Please consult your family's medical insurance policy well in advance of the start of the programs to find out if you will be covered or not.
+Please consult your family's medical insurance policy well in advance of the start of the programs to learn more about your coverage.

-If students are traveling outside their home country in order to attend one of our programs, we strongly urge having full medical insurance.
+If students are traveling outside their home country to attend one of our programs, we strongly urge having full medical insurance.
 England, France, and Spain all provide excellent emergency medical care, irrespective of citizenship.
 Be prepared, however, to pay up front for their services - and keep your receipts, as many insurers will only reimburse you after the fact.
-American hospitals also offer excellent emergency care,- but the costs can be extremely high, so it is particularly crucial that students are covered by an insurance policy if you are coming from outside the US to attend a program in Boston, New York, or Los Angeles.
+American hospitals also offer excellent emergency care, but the costs can be extremely high, so it is particularly crucial that students are covered by an insurance policy if you are coming from elseware to one of our programs in the United States.
 All our programs are within easy reach of medical surgeries and hospitals should the need for such facilities arise.

 What happens if a student gets sick during the summer?